amzn/style-dictionary/docs/formats.md

 ## Custom format with output references

-To take advantage of outputting references in your custom formats there are 2 helper methods in the `dictionary` argument passed to your formatter function: `usesReference(value)` and `getReference(value)`.
+To take advantage of outputting references in your custom formats there are 2 helper methods in the `dictionary` argument passed to your formatter function: `usesReference(value)` and `getReferences(value)`.
 Here is an example using those:

 ```javascript
 StyleDictionary.registerFormat({